The Vonage Video API live streaming feature lets you broadcast a video session to a large audience using HTTP live streaming (HLS) or an RTMP stream.

 A broadcast can include up to 16 video streams from the session (and up to 50 audio streams).
 If the session includes more than 16 video streams concurrently, the extra streams will not be included in the broadcast.

-An HLS is delayed 15 to 20 seconds behind the live streams in the OpenTok session.
+An HLS is delayed 15 to 20 seconds behind the live streams in the OpenTok session; Low Latency HLS (LL-HLS) is delayed 4 to 6 seconds behind the live streams.
 During the initial delay, the broadcast stream is not available.
 Do not provide the broadcast URL to clients until the HLS or RTMP stream is available.

 For an RTMP stream, the OpenTok platform introduces a latency of approximately 5 seconds.
 However, each the RTMP delivery platform (such as YouTube Live or Facebook) will add additional latency based on their processing of the video before publishing it.